Feyerabend/obsolete/STEPS.md

 **Microsoft Windows NT (Intel) och 95**

-Ange i CLASSPATH as well as edit and addpath in the fileAUTOEXEC.BAT:
+Set CLASSPATH as well as edit and addpath in the fileAUTOEXEC.BAT:

 path *previous-path*;C:\jdk-1.1\java\bin